dpgithub87/WebCrawler/README.md

 ### Fault tolerance

 - Implement Circuit breaker pattern to handle any system failures gracefully.
-- Ensure no singlge point of failure in the system by replicating the components where needed.
+- Ensure no single point of failure in the system by replicating the components where needed.

 ### Extensibility